olegabu/fabric-starter/README.md

 ```bash
 docker swarm init --advertise-addr 192.168.99.100
 ```
-will output a command to join the swarm by other hosts; this is an example, use the actual token and ip.
+will output a command to join the swarm by other hosts;

+The other hosts will be join to the swarm by the following command (this is an example, use the actual token and ip):
 ```bash
 docker swarm join --token SWMTKN-1-4fbasgnyfz5uqhybbesr9gbhg0lqlcj5luotclhij87owzd4ve-4k16civlmj3hfz1q715csr8lf 192.168.99.100:2377
 ```